skippy/terraform/website/source/docs/providers/google/r/google_project.html.markdown

     [below](#id-field) for more information about its behaviour.

 * `org_id` - (Optional) The numeric ID of the organization this project belongs to.
-    This is required if you are creating a new project.
     Changing this forces a new project to be created.

 * `billing_account` - (Optional) The alphanumeric ID of the billing account this project